 If you want to move in

-When you return the keys, you can tell the staff if you’d like to move in.
-We then make an appointment with you to sign a State tenancy agreement.
+When you return the keys, you can tell the Housing Service Centre if you’d like to move in.
+We then make an appointment with you to sign a State Tenancy Agreement

 Refusing a housing offer

-If you don’t want to move into the property, you need to discuss your reasons with Housing Service Centre.
+If you don’t want to move into the property, you need to discuss your reasons with the Housing Service Centre.
 We will work with you to understand if your social housing needs have changed and help with other housing services which may better suit your needs.

 Not responding to an offer

-If you don’t respond to an offer of housing after we have made every effort to contact you, we cancel the offer and your application.
-We send you a letter telling you this has happened.
+If you don’t respond to an offer of housing after we have made every effort to contact you, we cancel the offer and your application and send you a letter telling you why this has happened.

 It’s important to tell us about any changes to your circumstances and housing needs to ensure we have your up to date information to contact you.

 If you’re unhappy with the decision